 - Ownership rights in and distribution of life insurance death benefits

-A couple may also address custody and child support in their agreement, but if a court determines that the prenup’s terms are not in a child’s best interests at the time of divorce or adversely affect the right to child support, it may disregard the terms.
-A Palm Beach County court could also invalidate any alimony provision in the prenup that causes a spouse to need public assistance.
+A couple may also address custody (timesharing/visitation) and child support in their agreement.
+However, the court is not required to follow these components of the agreement.
+If a court determines that the prenup’s terms are not in a child’s best interests at the time of divorce or adversely affect the right to child support, it may disregard the terms.
+A Palm Beach County court could also invalidate any alimony provision in the prenup that causes a spouse to need public assistance or prevents the spouse of obtaining temporary alimony or temporary attorney’s fees.

 Challenging a Pre-marital Agreement

 If a couple has a prenup and eventually decide to divorce, either spouse could challenge the agreement’s validity.
-Under Florida Statutes Title VI §61.079, a pre-marital agreement might not be enforceable if:
+Under Florida Statutes §61.079, a pre-marital agreement might not be enforceable if:

 - The parties did not sign the agreement voluntarily